0

 But before you decide, you’ve gotta know what to expect – and that’s where I can help.

-In this review, I’ll go over everything this bike does and doesn’t have going for it and I’ll also compare it to some of the other top options in this price range.
+In this review, I’ll go over everything this bike does and doesn’t have going for it, as well as compare it to some of the other top options in this price range.

 After reading, you’ll know whether or not the 5.0U is the right upright bike for your home gym.